megabyte-labs/gas-station/README.md

 # ProfessorManhattan's Playbook

+This playbook is for paranoid developers - the kind of developer that reformats their computer every couple weeks.
+Its' primary purpose is to set up an array of computers with the *best* software.
+After you reformat any of your computers, you can run this playbook which will automatically install and configure *dozens* of useful programs, apps, and services that make development and power-using easier.

+* List of software/services/apps here (coming soon)

 It is easiest to install this Playbook on **Ubuntu**.
 To run the playbook on Ubuntu, run the following command in your terminal:

 ```console